-The last few weeks were completely dominated by the movement and this in the footsteps of the Incas .
+The last weeks were completely dominated by the movement and this in the footsteps of the Incas .

-From the chaotic city, La Paz 'out we went to the Choro Trail .
+From the chaotic city, La Paz, we went out on the Choro Trail .
 A taxi took us early in the morning to the trailhead.
-A fierce but short climb took us to over 4900 m above sea level high ball.
-This was followed by the long descent.
+A fierce but short climb took us to the over 4900 m asl high ball.
+Then came the long descent.
 We said goodbye to the barren Andean landscape and gradually worked our way into the tropical lowlands before.
 The road, which was used by the Incas as a trade route, was spectacular.
-Simply admirable to create in such a landscape stone this way: It must have lasted an eternity!
-We enjoyed the walk along by individual, isolated houses, friendly waving locals and of course the Lama droves.
+Simply admirable to create in such a landscape stone this way: It must have taken an eternity!
+We enjoyed the way along from individual, isolated houses, friendly waving locals and of course the Lama droves.

-We had a very good first impression of the country: Arriving in Puno we were treated kindly, the people tried to talk to us in English.
+We had a very good first impression of the country: Arriving in Puno we were treated kindly, the people tried to converse with us in English.
 This happened almost never in Bolivia.
-The path led us further into the city of Arequipa, which we liked very much with its colonial buildings, the Salta-like Plaza and fine food.
+The path led us further into the city of Arequipa, which we liked very much with their colonial buildings, the Salta-like Plaza and fine food.
 The city is not only surrounded by three giant volcanoes but is also near the Cotahuasi Canyon and the Colca Canyon, the gorges of up to 3000 meters altitude difference among the deepest in the world (By comparison, the Grand Canyon is "only" 1200 meters deep).
 This we wanted to leave and therefore not prevent started our next hike in the Colca Canyon .

 Our anticipation is huge: In a few days we can walk on the Easter Island set!
-We are all the more happy that we are "couch surfing" and can be safely quickly become familiar with the island.
+We are all the more happy that we are "couch surfing" and can be safely quickly familiar with the island.

-As usual, the distance:
+As usual, the distance traveled: